Prague uprising: Military situation

 On 4 May, the US Third Army under General George S. Patton entered Czechoslovakia.
 British Prime Minister Winston Churchill was the only political leader to advocate the liberation of Prague by the Western Allies.
 In a telegram to General Dwight D. Eisenhower, the Supreme Allied Commander in Europe, Churchill said that "the liberation of Prague...by US troops might make the whole difference to the postwar situation of Czechoslovakia and might well influence that in nearby countries."
-Joseph Stalin, leader of the Soviet Union, also wanted his forces to liberate the city, and asked that the Americans stop at Plzeň, 50 mi to the west.
+Joseph Stalin, leader of the Soviet Union, wanted Soviet forces to liberate the city, and asked that the Americans stop at Plzeň, 50 mi to the west.
 The Red Army was planning a major offensive into the Protectorate, due to start 7 May.
 Eisenhower, disinclined to accept American casualties or risk antagonising the Soviet Union, acquiesced to the Soviet demands that the Red Army enter Prague.